reallygooday/60daysofudacity/README.md

         - Securing Federated Learning
         - Encrypted Deep Learning

-   - [x] :smiley: Started from Differential Privacy and coded the examples.
+   - [x] Started from Differential Privacy and coded the examples.

-   - [x] :smiley: Let's see how I can do that.
+   - [x] Let's see how I can do that.
 Link to GitHub repo:

             https://github.com/reallygooday/60daysofudacity/blob/master/Differential_Privacy.ipynb

 ____

 - **Day :two: June 29th, Saturday**: Gaining intuitive understanding about the basics of Neural Networks:
-   - [x] :smiley:   First Takeaway --> the term 'Logistic Regression' represents a small Neural Network and learning algorithm for Binary Classification Problem;
+   - [x]    First Takeaway --> the term 'Logistic Regression' represents a small Neural Network and learning algorithm for Binary Classification Problem;
-   - [x] :smiley:   Second Takeaway --> the loss function of Logistic Regression computes the error for a single training example, the cost function of Logistic Regression is the average of the loss function of the entire training set);
+   - [x]    Second Takeaway --> the loss function of Logistic Regression computes the error for a single training example, the cost function of Logistic Regression is the average of the loss function of the entire training set);
-   - [x] :smiley:   Third Takeaway --> the term 'Gradient Descent algorithm' represents the slope of the function;
+   - [x]    Third Takeaway --> the term 'Gradient Descent algorithm' represents the slope of the function;
-   - [x] :smiley:   Forth Takeaway --> computations of Neural Networks organised in terms of a forward pass (or a forward propagation step), in which we compute output of Neural Networks, followed by a backward pass (or a back propagation step), which we use to compute gradients or derivatives.
+   - [x]    Forth Takeaway --> computations of Neural Networks organised in terms of a forward pass (or a forward propagation step), in which we compute output of Neural Networks, followed by a backward pass (or a back propagation step), which we use to compute gradients or derivatives.
 ____

 - **Day :three: June 30th, Sunday**:
-   - [x] :smiley:   doing the programming exercises;
+   - [x]    doing the programming exercises;
-   - [x] :smiley:   learning about vectorization, re-writting explicit 'for' loops;
+   - [x]    learning about vectorization, re-writting explicit 'for' loops;
-   - [x] :smiley:   non-vectorize, looped code takes much longer than vectorize code;
+   - [x]    non-vectorize, looped code takes much longer than vectorize code;
-   - [x] :smiley:   read the article **'Why you should forget ‘for-loop’ for data science code and embrace vectorization'**
+   - [x]    read the article **'Why you should forget ‘for-loop’ for data science code and embrace vectorization'**
-   - [x] :smiley:   link to the article:
+   - [x]    link to the article:

                     https://towardsdatascience.com/why-you-should-forget-for-loop-for-data-science-code-and-embrace-vectorization-696632622d5f
     - [x] :smiley:   The Thing To Remember: Vectorize Your Code to speed up, to get results faster !
  ____

 - **Day :four: July 1th, Monday**:
-   - [x] :smiley:   read the article **'Broadcasting with PyTorch'**;
+   - [x]    read the article **'Broadcasting with PyTorch'**;
-   - [x] :smiley:   I allude briefly to the main points, Rules of Broadcasting -->
+   - [x]    I allude briefly to the main points, Rules of Broadcasting -->
         - Rule 0: Each tensor has at least one dimension(trivial)
         - Rule 1: If the two arrays differ in their number of dimensions, the shape of the one with fewer dimensions is padded with ones on its leading (left) side.
         - Rule 2: If the shape of the two arrays does not match in any dimension, the array with shape equal to 1 in that dimension is stretched to match the other shape.
         - Rule 3: If in any dimension the sizes disagree and neither is equal to 1, an error is raised.

-    - [x] :smiley:  link to the article:
+    - [x]   link to the article:

                      https://mc.ai/broadcasting-with-pytorch/

  ____

 - **Day :five: July 2th, Tuesday**: learned:
-   - [x] :smiley:    how to authenticate Google Colab access to Google Drive and mount Google Drive
+   - [x]     how to authenticate Google Colab access to Google Drive and mount Google Drive

                                   from google.colab import drive
                                   drive.mount('/content/gdrive')

-   - [x] :smiley:   how to save the trained model to Google Drive with **torch.save**;
+   - [x]     how to save the trained model to Google Drive with **torch.save**;
-   - [x] :smiley:   how to load the model from Google Drive and reuse it with **torch.load**.
+   - [x]     how to load the model from Google Drive and reuse it with **torch.load**.
-   - [x] :smiley:   Link to the article with more details:
+   - [x]     Link to the article with more details:

                                   https://medium.com/@ml_kid/how-to-save-our-model-to-google-drive-and-reuse-it-2c1028058cb2
 ____

 - **Day :six: July 3th, Wednesday**:
-   - [x] :smiley:    worked on Credit Risk project using Logistic Regression Model,
+   - [x]     worked on Credit Risk project using Logistic Regression Model,
-   - [x] :smiley:    link to the project:
+   - [x]     link to the project:

                      https://github.com/reallygooday/60daysofudacity/blob/master/CreditRisk.ipynb

-   - [x] :smiley:   started Udacity "Introduction to Deep Learning with PyTorch course",
+   - [x]     started Udacity "Introduction to Deep Learning with PyTorch course",

-   - [x] :smiley:   watched the following video-lessons:
+   - [x]     watched the following video-lessons:

                     - Introduction to Neural Networks,